-15 Jul Belly Dancing: The Art of Female Empowerment
+15 Jul Belly Dancing: The Passionate Art of Female Empowerment

-Have you ever come across a belly dancer?
-The first time a dancer snaked her way through a shisha bar I was chilling at, I was utterly enamored and told myself, “I need to start doing this.”
+The first time I saw a dancer snake her way through a shisha bar, I was utterly enamored and told myself, “I need to start doing this.”

 Drumbeats and Belly Flutters